Love French Food

 Instructions

-• Dry your lamb with kitchen towel – this helps it to brown nicely.
+• Dry your lamb with a kitchen towel; this helps it to brown nicely.

-• Brush the lamb with melted butter or use a mix of butter and olive oil.
+• Brush the lamb with melted butter or use a mix of butter and olive oil, and salt generously on all sides.

 • Place your carrots and onions around the lamb.
-Some recipes suggest putting them in at the start, but I find that they will cook before the meat and sometimes burn, so leave them until about 30 minutes into the cooking time.
+Some recipes suggest putting them in at the start, but I find that they cook before the meat and sometimes burn, so leave them until about 40-45 minutes before the cooking time is up.

-• Place the garlic cloves, in their jackets, around the meat 30 minutes before the meat is ready.
+• Place the garlic cloves, in their jackets, around the meat 30 minutes before the meat is ready to take out.

-• Place your roast leg of lamb on a warm plate.
-Allow it to 'rest' for about 30 minutes before carving.
-(This is the time that I start to cook the potatoes and green beans I serve with it)
+• This is the time that I start to cook the potatoes and green beans on the stove top I serve with the lamb.

 • Remove most of the fat out of the roasting pan.

-• Add the stock or bouillon and bring to the boil.
+• Add the stock or bouillon and bring to a boil.

 • When ready to serve, strain all the gravy into a sauce boat.